 For Lipscomb to provide a student visa, international student applicants must supply proof of financial status (enough savings to pay for at least one year’s tuition and living costs).
 Lipscomb requires that the first semester’s tuition and fees be paid in advance.
 Lipscomb also requires proof of health insurance coverage.

 International students are required to be proficient in written and oral English before enrolling.
-International students whose native language is not English must present the results of the Test of English as a Foreign Language OR the International English Language Testing System (IELTS) exam with the application.
+International students whose native language is not English must present the results of the Test of English as a Foreign Language OR the International English Language Testing System (IELTS) exam OR Duolingo with the application.
 Preferred Test of English as a Foreign Language (TOEFL) scores are in the 75th percentile rank (approximately 570 on the paper-based test, or 80 on the iBT).
 An IELTS exam with an overall band score of 6.5 is the minimal accepted for admittance.
 The minimum Duolingo score of 105 will also satisfy the English language proficiency requirement for admittance.